gariasdevara/datascience-projects/README.md

 # datascience-projects
-My projects as I learn Data Science
+My projects as I learn about Data Science